shamshadM/shamshadm.github.io/files/unix/unix3.md

 ### Simple searching using less

 Using less, you can search though a text file for a keyword (pattern).
-For example, to search through **science.txt** for the word 'science', type
+For example, to search through **science.txt** for the word `science`, type
 ```scss
 $ less science.txt
 ```